 • Pizza: Spoon it on!
 If making a frozen pizza, spread giardiniera over the top before placing it in the oven so it bakes right.

-• Salads: Add giardiniera into a tossed salad, tuna or chicken salad, pasta salad or potato salad for instant punch and color.
+• Salads: Add giardiniera into a green salad, tuna or chicken salad, pasta salad or potato salad for instant punch and color.

 • Sandwiches: Add to grilled cheese, meatball, muffaletta, submarine, burger, hot dog, or any basic sandwich (photos #1, #3, #4).

-• Side: Make “Italian cole slaw” by mixing with shredded red cabbage.
+• Sides: Make “Italian cole slaw” by mixing with shredded red cabbage; top baked potatoes, grains, or roasted vegetables.

 •